magnars/creator.js/README.md

 ## Dependencies

+Right now creator.js is dependent on [lodash](https://github.com/bestiejs/lodash), a drop-in replacement for underscore that has a suite of unit tests, supports AMD and to top it off has some significant performance improvements.

-Right now creator.js is dependent on either underscore or lodash.
-I am considering removing that dependency given enough pressure to do so. :-P
+I am considering removing the dependency given enough pressure to do so. :-P

 ## License